caraterra/scripts-collection/README.md

-# My Bash Scripts :water_buffalo:
+# My Shell Scripts
-A collection of my scripts written for the GNU Bourne Again Shell
+A collection of my scripts written as POSIX compliantly as possible